 Software Routers: They operate in the same way as the hardware routers do, but they don’t have any separate hardware box.
 It perhaps is a window, Netware, or Linux server.
 These all have inbuilt routing abilities.

 Although the software routers are generally used as gateways and firewalls in large computer networking systems both types of routers have their own features and significance.

-The software routers have limited port for WAN connectivity and other port or card support LAN connectivity, therefore, they can’t take the place of hardware routers.
+The software routers have a limited port for WAN connectivity and other port or card support LAN connectivity, therefore, they can’t take the place of hardware routers.

 Features of Routers